 Where to Buy

-Nine licensed pharmacies have been appointed by the Louisiana Board of Pharmacy to sell medical cannabis products.
+As of early 2020, nine licensed pharmacies had been appointed by the Louisiana Board of Pharmacy to sell medical cannabis products.
 Marijuana products first became available for sale in Louisiana in August 2019, but the program has been plagued by high prices and a limited selection for the time being.

 Louisiana does not recognize medical marijuana licenses from other states.